delpozzo/gigatron/README.md

 Modification of the original which adds support for the Arduino Mega.
 Sends GT1 or BASIC files to the Gigatron from a computer.

 ### gigatron-gimp-palette.gpl
-Gigatron Color Palette for GIMP
+Gigatron Color Palette for GIMP.

+### minipro
+Usage examples and udev rules for minipro.